-However, if we analyse the evolution of these variables by country, we observe a positive relationship between Social Protection investment and Energy Poverty reduction.
-Thus, in general terms, Figures 3 and 4 suggest that countries that invest a high percentage of their GDP in social protection (i.e., Austria, Belgium, Denmark, Finland, France, or the Netherlands) have lower energy poverty rates.
+we observe a positive relationship between Social Protection investment and Energy Poverty reduction.
+Thus, in general terms, Figs. 3 and Fig. 4 suggest that countries that invest a high percentage of their GDP in social protection (i.e., Austria, Belgium, Denmark, Finland, France, or the Netherlands) have lower energy poverty rates.
 However, countries such as Slovakia or Estonia jointly present low energy poverty and social protection levels.